 Classism determines who gets to use the bathroom.

-We must change the way society immediately wants to “fix” what they perceive as a “problem” by voting against our better interests.
+We must change how society immediately wants to “fix” what they perceive as a “problem” by voting against our better interests.

 We are not looking for a fix.
-We are looking for protections.
-World wide homicides of the LGBT are reported with the trans community most at risk.
+We are looking for protection.
+Worldwide, the trans community is most at risk for homicides and particularly trans females of color.
 What does this mean for the way society views male roles?
 Does society punish those who are fluid in their maleness?
 Do we punish the male child for being effeminate?
 Do we blame the parent?
 What do we do with blame?
 Where do we put the blame?
 Do we displace the blame back on society?
 Can we say that classism is at the root of these issues?
 What about Colonialism?
-Before Colonialism, tribes and indigenous groups expressed and lived with gender fluid identities in peace and harmony.
+Before Colonialism, indigenous groups expressed and lived with gender-fluid identities in peace and harmony.

-We saw, we heard, we felt every word cast against us in the form of accusations at the 2012 hearings on the HRO.
+We saw, heard, and felt every word cast against us in the form of accusations at the 2012 hearings on the HRO.
 Pedophilia …, bestiality …

-The bathroom issue has included these horrific accusations and have caused harm to people.
-Our fate hinges on writing public policy to include language critical to human rights or we forfeit our rights to gender identity, expression and sexual orientation.
-We cannot and should not stand by and say nothing when hate spewed speeches and practices go unfettered: we should call for consequences.
-But, even if these rights are enacted into law, we still have much work ahead.
+The bathroom issue has included these horrific accusations and has caused harm to people.
+Our fate hinges on writing public policy to include language critical to human rights, or we give up our rights to gender identity, expression, and sexual orientation.
+We must stand by and address hate-spewed speeches and practices, or they go unfettered: and call for consequences.
+But, even if these rights go into law, we still have much work ahead.
 We will continue to receive incoming reports on trans suicides and homicides.

 We heard from the Florida Family Policy Council at the hearings during the 2012 HRO.